Correspondence Self-Paced Studies

 - All assignments and exams must be completed to receive credit.
 The grading criteria for each course are stated on the course site.

 - Correspondence course grades are calculated into students’ Texas State GPA's and included in the review for graduation with honors.
 Hours and grades earned through Texas State correspondence courses are not counted in the hours required to be eligible for Dean's List nor in the GPA calculation for Dean's List.

-- A minimum of five business days must be allowed after a course has been completed for a grade to be reported on a Texas State transcript.
+- A minimum of ten business days must be allowed after a course has been completed for a grade to be reported on a Texas State transcript.

 - Students on active suspension from Texas State are not eligible to enroll in correspondence self-paced courses.

 - If enrollment in correspondence self-paced courses creates an academic overload, students must have prior, written approval of their college dean or department chair/school director.

 - Correspondence self-paced courses completed through Texas State are applicable toward residency requirements.